 Artist: Fizle Sagar

 This is a beautiful work by local artist "Fizle" (now residing in France).
-This artwork is available for purchase on card or poster

 Artist: Liz Taylor